linkml/prefixmaps/README.md

 - fast (TODO)
 - network-independence / versioned prefix maps
 - optional ability to retrieve latest from external authority on network

+What this is NOT intended for:

+- a general source of metadata about either prefixes or namespaces
+- a mechansim for resolving identifiers to web URLs for humans to find information

 ## Installation